 Checkfront has received good reviews from various online sources.
 It’s rare to see a product with higher than three stars across the board: Checkfront got 4 out of 5 stars on Google Apps Marketplace, 4.8 on GetApp, 3.8 on Google Play (for the Android app), and 3.5 on iTunes (for the iOS app).
 Users most often praised the customer support, many integrations, and ease of use.

 Checkfront offers some great advanced options for making the interface work for you, taking payments and invoicing clients, and viewing and analyzing the data the system is constantly collecting.
-While not offering wildly configurable settings or tangential business solutions you would never have thought to look for in booking software, Checkfront has some neat tricks up its sleeve.
+While it doesn’t offer wildly configurable settings or the tangential business solutions you would never have thought to look for in booking software, Checkfront has some neat tricks up its sleeve.